monsterkrampe/crystal/concepts/while-loops/introduction.md

 ## Next

 The `next` keyword can be used to skip to the next iteration of a loop.
-This can be convenient when you want to skip certain iterations of a loop.
+This can be convenient when you want to skip specific iterations of a loop.

 ```crystal
 i = 0